eduvpn/documentation/API.md

 # Instance Discovery

-For an application to discover which instances are available to show to the user a JSON document can be retrieved.
+For an application to discover which instances are available to show to the user, a JSON document can be retrieved.
 For example eduVPN has those JSON documents available at [https://static.eduvpn.nl/disco/](https://static.eduvpn.nl/disco/).